Alabama Beaches Family Vacations: Where Memories Last a Lifetime

 How did these vacations bring your family closer together?

 Alabama’s Gulf Coast is the backdrop of so many of my favorite summer memories.
 My parents were strong believers in family vacations, and they hardly missed a year of taking us down there.
-We looked forward to it every year and made so many memories.
+We looked forward to it and made so many memories.
 My parents were almost like kids when it came to the beach, and we all played and explored together!
 Gulf Shores is not what you would call a party beach, except if you go to the Flora-Bama!
-It’s very centered around families and family fun.
+It’s very centered around family fun.
 There is such a great mix of history, shopping, restaurants and water activities.